This topic describes how to:

 Our Statistical Approach

-We use a modified “p-value” to report statistical confidence, with a threshold of 0.1 (reported as a “90% statistical significance.”)
 Statistical significance is a project-level setting that can be adjusted up or down.
 You may want to adjust it based on your comfort level with statistical error—in a 90% statistical significance scenario, you have a 1 in 10 chance of falsely declaring a variation as a winner or loser when the variation actually has no impact.
-This holds true for an A/A test as well—even when there is no difference, there’s a small chance that a result can be reported based on underlying trends in experiment data.
+This holds true for an A/A test as well—even when there is no difference, there’ is a small chance that a result can be reported based on underlying trends in experiment data.

 When you examine the results of your A/A test, you should see the following behavior: